CSS McRae

-James Morris Morgan, a Midshipmen on the McRae gave a personal account of the battle and the McRaes end: "The McRae was in the thick of the fight.
+James Morris Morgan, a Midshipman on the McRae gave a personal account of the battle and the McRaes end: "The McRae was in the thick of the fight.
 Her sides riddled.
 Heavy projectiles had knocked her guns off the carriages and rolled them along the deck crunching the dead and wounded.
 Her deck was a perfect shambles.
 When day broke the McRae was the only thing afloat with the Confederate flag flying."
 In the battle, Captain Huger had been mortally wounded and LT.
 "Savez" Read taken command.
 "Admiral Farragut, with his flagship the Hartford, was by this time at the Quarantine Station, about four miles above the forts.
 Read sent the only boat he had that would float over to the Hartford to tell Admiral Farragut the condition of his vessel and the difficulty he was having to keep her afloat--that he did not have a gun left on a carriage, and no one to care for his dying captain or the many other wounded.
 Farragut gave him permission to proceed to New Orleans, saying that he would tell him there what disposition he would make of the ship.
 When we arrived at New Orleans McRae was leaking like a sieve; the exhausted remnant of the crew refused to continue at the pumps, and as the last wounded men were taken out of the ship--down she went."